StarRocks/starrocks-kubernetes-operator/README.md

 * support v2beta2 horizontalpodautoscalers for cn cluster.

 ## 3 Build operator images
+the starrocks supported operator image, you can download from :[operator](https://hub.docker.com/repository/docker/fushilei/starrocks.operator/tags?page=1&ordering=last_updated) , if you want to build image by yourself, you can do it as follows:

-you can compile operator by make command, also you can use starrocks support image download from ..... if you want build by yourself, you should prepare go environment. before build image, you should execute 'make build' command for build operator. after build, you can build image and push image to your repository. the ops as follows:
+in the root directory of project, you can compile operator by make command, if you want build by yourself, you should prepare go environment. before build image, you should execute 'make build' command for build operator. after build, you can build image and push image to your repository. the ops as follows: